B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: red">Sanctions:</span>

-- First offense: 150-300 Checkpoints
-- Second offense: Warn
+- first violation: 75-150 checkpoints
+- second violation: 300 checkpoints
+- three or more violations: warn

 <span style="color: green">Notes:</span>
 - The given sanction may be more severe, ban 1-7 days, depending on the seriousness of the situation and does not adhere to the number of offenses.